Welcome to "Severe Diarrhea" your resource for health issues

 Some people develop severe diarrhea after stomach or stomach pacemaker surgery, or removal of the gallbladder.
 The reason may be a change in how quickly food moves thru the digestive system after stomach surgery, or an increase in bile in the colon after gallbladder surgery.

 People who visit foreign countries are at high-risk for traveler’s severe diarrhea, which is caused by eating food or drinking water contaminated with bacteria, viruses, or parasites.
 Traveler’s diarrhea can be a problem for people visiting developing countries.
 Luckily visitors to the United States, Canada, most European countries, Japan, New Zealand and Australia do not face much risk of getting traveler’s diarrhea.

 In many cases, the cause of diarrhea cannot be found.
-As long as diarrhea goes away on its own, an extensive search for the cause is not usually necessary.
+As long as diarrhea goes away on its own, a time-consuming search for diarrhea causes is likely not necessary.

 What are the Symptoms of Diarrhea?

-Diarrhea may be accompanied by cramping, abdominal pain, bloating, nausea, or an urgent need to use the bathroom.
+Diarrhea may be accompanied by cramping, abdominal pain, bloating, nausea, or urgent needs to use the bathroom, ASAP.
 Depending on the cause, a person may have a fever or bloody stools.

 Severe or Chronic Diarrhea in Children is a Troubling Kids Health Issue

 Children can have acute and chronic forms of serious diarrhea.
-Causes of diarrhea in children include bacteria, parasites, virus infections, medications, functional bowel disorders and some types of sensitive food.
+Causes of diarrhea in young children include bacteria, parasites, virus or viral infections, medications, functional bowel disorders and forms of food sensitivities.